HappyBravo/IISc_selectionProblems/Problem_2/README.md

 - `csv`: For reading and writing CSV files.
 - `json`: For reading and writing JSON files.
 - `os`: For operating system-related functionality.
+- `langchain` : For splitting and processing text.

 <!-- ABOUT THE PROJECT -->